 Selected candidates will receive hands-on experience in the international and multicultural environment, invaluable for furthering careers.

 The Commission does not cover accommodation expenses.
-Trainees can expect to pay on average between €350 – €550 per month for accommodation
+Trainees can expect to pay on average between €350 to €550 per month for accommodation

 Applicants have to be university graduates with at least a Bachelors degree of minimum 3 years of study, with very good knowledge of 2 EU official languages, 1 of which must be a procedural language: English or French or German (C1/C2 level in accordance with the Common European Framework of Reference for Languages).
 The traineeship is open to all EU citizens regardless of age.
 A limited number of places are also allocated to non EU nationals.
 For non EU nationals only 1 procedural language is required.

-Applicants must be open to European issues and interested in learning about Commission working methods.
-They have to be willing to work in a multicultural environment and contribute to everyday work with a fresh point of view.
-They need to have proactive attitude.
+All applicants should be open to European issues and have an interest in learning about Commission working methods.
+They have to be willing to work in a multicultural environment, are able to contribute to work with a fresh point of view and possess a proactive attitude.